Skip to content

 wh repo list myorg

-Domains: org, repo, shape, thing, assertion, commit, workspace, use, init, doctor, sub, auth, token, credential, component, prime, notifications
+Domains: org, repo, shape, graph, thing, assertion, commit, use, init, doctor, sub, auth, token, credential, component, prime, notifications, channel

 See the full command reference for every domain, verb, flag, and alias.